U.S. Horror Movie Death Count: How Safe is Your State?

 The deadliest states according to horror movies

-In New York, the majority of murders (176) came from the mind-melting House of Wax (1953), but the Big Apple also faced big problems with King Kong (1933), where the angry ape’s rampage made 52 New Yorkers meet their maker.
+In New York, the majority of murders (176) came from the mind-melting House of Wax (1953) with 161 human deaths plus 15 animals.
+But the Big Apple also faced big problems with King Kong (1933), where the angry ape’s rampage made 52 New Yorkers meet their maker.

 Other high horror kill counts come from South Carolina–based Slither (2006) with 36 deaths, Maine-based The Mist (2007) with 33 deaths, and Nevada-based Tremors (1990) with 34 total deaths.

 At least no animals were harmed in the making of these horror films, right?

 The previous counts primarily include people-on-people murder, but as far as on-screen deaths go, it’s not always humans experiencing the horror: